GO TO TOP

 This page contains information helpful to the beginner genealogists, to get you started in the right direction.
 Any of your own experiences you would like to share in reference to this, please do so.
 We can all help each other.

 Before you begin your research you need to know how you are going to organize your work.
 You can do this in many ways.
 A computer program for genealogy is the best, there are several to choose from.
 For instance, I use Family Tree Maker because it allows me to search both Ancestry and FamilySearch from inside the program.
 I also use colored three-ring notebooks with document protectors to file my work.
 Each main line being a different color with backup disks to match.
-I have lately been scanning all my documents into digital format and storing them on a backup drive, due to storage space problems, and also putting a copy of everything on Dropbox (or anywhere on the Cloud).
+I have lately been scanning all my documents into digital format and storing them on a backup drive.
+This is due to storage space problems, and I'm also putting a copy of everything on Dropbox (or anywhere on the Cloud).
 You can use any file system, but please don't use a box or a chest of drawers like my aunt did.

 (We do not endorse any software or application, but simply offer a place to start looking)